NuGet/docs.microsoft.com-nuget/docs/release-notes/NuGet-5.5.md

 * NuGet 4.9.2 fails to install packages from nuget.org with "Canceled" error - [#7699](https://github.com/NuGet/Home/issues/7699)

 * dotnet restore failing with TaskCanceledException - [#7842](https://github.com/NuGet/Home/issues/7842)

-* Upgrade fails with "Unable to find metadata of <somepackageid>" if a package is in fallback folder, but not remote feed - [#7881](https://github.com/NuGet/Home/issues/7881)

 * Lock file is not honored in "*" scenarios  - [#8073](https://github.com/NuGet/Home/issues/8073)